DrChai/django-async-pydantic-example/README.md

 # django-async-pydantic-example
-Django Example of integrate with Pydantic and Async framework
+Django Example of integration with Pydantic and Async framework